valist-io/valist/docs/index.md

 Valist is designed to be highly extensible and interoperable with many package managers that developers are familiar with, such as NPM, Pip, Docker, APT, and Cargo.

-Currently, the Valist API supports:
+Currently, Valist supports:

-* Arbitrary Binaries, with automatic code-signing
+* Executable Binaries, with automatic code-signing

 * NPM packages

-* Pip packages
+* Python packages

 * Docker images